zuperninja/zuperninja.github.io/_portfolio/quete-zome.md

 Then we could start on the BIG ONE !

-During the installation, it wasn't all go as we wanted.
+During the installation, it wasn't always go as we wanted.
 We only kept one eye and put it in the center.
 Not looking like a giant anymore but fun enough :D and less electronics to do in a small amount of time.

 At the end it looked very nice !
 And the area was a hit, a lot of people were chilling there under the shades and by the river.
 DJs had a lot of space to move.
-And the lightning at night fave it an extra really aesthetic look.
+And the lightning at night add a lot of fun.